MattStaff0/Secure-Notes-Application---Java/README.md

 Responsible for handling user authentication and account creation logic.
 NewLoginHandler processes new user registrations, including hashing passwords and storing user information in the database.
 LoginHandler verifies existing user credentials during login attempts.

+PasswordChecker and RealTimePassChecker (Security) Check passwords for strengths and returns to see if they are weak.
+RealTimePassChecker is a thread that continuously checks the password, providing real-time updates about its strength.

 Functionality and Features
 User Authentication: Users can log in with existing usernames and passwords.